-a.
-By March 31, 2018, the Authority shall deliver a proposal for enhancements and improvements to the public-facing Business Intelligence dashboards for marijuana health data to the City for review and input.
-Performance Criteria b.
-Using the emerging Business Intelligence infrastructure, the Authority will develop a comprehensive monitoring system in concert with the Office of Drug Strategy and the Mayor's Office of Marijuana Policy that includes data from a myriad of data sources (e.g., electronic health records, hospital and emergency department visits, school observations, traditional monitoring systems, and Rocky Mountain Poison and Drug Center exposure data) to provide confidential and secure levels of detail depending on the purpose for which the data will be used.
+- a.
+Using the emerging Business Intelligence infrastructure, the Authority will develop a comprehensive monitoring system in concert with the Office of Drug Strategy and the Mayor's Office of Marijuana Policy that includes data from a myriad of data sources (e.g., electronic health records, hospital and emergency department visits, school observations, traditional monitoring systems, and Rocky Mountain Poison and Drug Center accidental ingestion data) to provide confidential and secure levels of detail depending on the purpose for which the data will be used.
 Prior to achieving access to and analysis of each data source, significant efforts will be required regarding development of governance rules and business associates agreements.
 Operational and technical processes to extract, transform, and load the data into a monitoring system will be required.
 Meetings with key stakeholders will define the requirements for analysis and reporting and help design the dashboards or reporting tools needed.
-A thorough quality assessment of the data will be undertaken with several cycles of data cleaning to assure valid and reliable results.
+A thorough quality assessment of the data will be undertaken with several cycles of data cleaning to assure valid and reliable results. - b.

-c.
 Reports will be generated that describe patterns of usage for all defined groups.
 These may be stratified by age, socioeconomic status, race/ethnicity, gender, neighborhood and school.
-Focus groups will be conducted with those stakeholders (including the City) to assure the reports are meeting their specific needs.
+Focus groups will be conducted with those stakeholders (including the City) to assure the reports are meeting their specific needs. - c.
+Data sources that will be used may include: - Denver Public Schools "Healthy Kids Colorado Survey"; - Denver Public Schools data on marijuana-related counseling and treatment referrals and disciplinary reports; - Colorado Hospital Association data on youth hospital admissions related to marijuana intoxication compared to other substances; - Rocky Mountain Poison and Drug Center data on accidental ingestions of marijuana; and - Comparative monitoring data for Colorado and US using Youth Risk Behavioral Survey, Pregnancy Risk Assessment Monitoring System, the National Survey of Drug Use and Health, and the Behavioral Risk Factor Surveillance System.

 - d.
-Data sources that may be used may include: - Denver Public Schools "Healthy Kids Colorado Survey"; - Denver Public Schools data on marijuana-related counseling and treatment referrals and disciplinary reports; - Colorado Hospital Association data on youth hospital admissions related to marijuana intoxication compared to other substances; - Rocky Mountain Poison and Drug Center data on accidental ingestions of marijuana; and - Comparative monitoring data for Colorado and US using Youth Risk Behavioral Survey, the National Survey of Drug Use and Health, and the Behavioral Risk Factor Surveillance System. - e.
-Sample performance measures may include, but are not limited to: - Percent of Denver children and youth reporting utilization of marijuana products; - Percent of Denver children and youth reporting perceived risk around marijuana use; - Trends in Denver Health obstetric patients using marijuana; - Data on preferred consumption method; - Data on unintended consumption, including the number or percent of marijuanarelated calls to the Rocky Mountain Poison and Drug Center; - Marijuana health-related indicator data;

-- Comparison chart comparing Denver to Colorado and national statistics where possible; and, - Characteristics of youth entering state funded treatment centers. - f.
-The Authority will provide quarterly reports to the City which indicates the amount of year-to-date expenses and revenues for the Health Impacts of Marijuana Data Collection services, no later than forty-five (45) days after the end of each reporting period. - g.
-At the request of the City or with City approval, the Authority will conduct marijuana abuse prevention activities that are indicated by stakeholder concern or analytic findings about trends in problematic health effects from marijuana, such as the development and translation of reports and infographics; social media posts; and meetings and presentations for members of the public.
+Sample performance measures may include, but are not limited to: - Percent of Denver children and youth reporting utilization of marijuana products; - Percent of Denver children and youth reporting perceived risk around marijuana use; - Percent of pregnant women reporting the utilization of marijuana products; - Data on preferred consumption method; - Data on unintended consumption, including the number or percent of marijuana-related calls to the Rocky Mountain Poison and Drug Center; - Marijuana related deaths; - Marijuana health-related indicator data; - Comparison chart comparing Denver to Colorado and national statistics where possible; and, - Percent of youth entering state funded treatment centers. - e.
+The Authority will provide quarterly reports to the City which indicates the amount of year-to-date expenses and revenues for the Health Impacts of Marijuana Data Collection services, no later than forty-five (45) days after the end of each reporting period.

-1.3 All Funds
+1.4 All Funds